RandJoha/PalHands/BACKEND_DOCUMENTATION.md

 ## 📋 Overview

-**PalHands Backend** is a Node.js/Express API that provides authentication, user management, admin operations, and (planned) service, booking, payments, and reviews modules.
+**PalHands Backend** is a Node.js/Express API that provides authentication, user management, admin operations, and service/booking modules.
 It uses MongoDB via Mongoose and JWT-based authentication.

 ## 🏗️ Architecture Overview